Hans Halvorson Physics, Logic, Philosophy

 Nielsen was a student at the same time as Søren Kierkegaard.
 We know from Kierkegaard’s journal entries that they were acquaintances.
 But Kierkegaard dawdled, and then used his rather large inheritance to support his writing career.
 In contrast, Nielsen was appointed professor of philosophy at the University of Copenhagen.

-The big mystery about Rasmus Nielsen is why his conversion to Kierkegaard’s philosophy led him to undertake a diligent study of the natural sciences and their methods.
-One might have expected the opposite — i.e. one might have expected that Nielsen’s admiration for Kierkegaard would have led him further away from the sciences.
+One big mystery about Rasmus Nielsen is why his interaction with Kierkegaard’s philosophy led him to undertake a study of the natural sciences and their methods.
+One might have expected the complete opposite, i.e. that becoming convinced of Kierkegaard’s point of view would push one further away from “science”.
+To the contrary, Nielsen decided that philosophers needed to study ‘naturvidenskaberne’, i.e.

 (Nielsen’s later works include detailed discussion of recent advances in mathematics, physics, chemistry, biology, and psychology.
 Nielsen introduced Darwin’s theory of evolution to Denmark, and he argued that it is perfectly compatible with traditional Christian doctrines.)
 Nielsen was, in an important sense, the first philosopher of science in European history.